ribhat/RobinHood_Dashboard_FullStack/README.md

 ## 🌟 Features

-- **Portfolio Allocation Pie Chart**: Get a quick snapshot of the distribution of your investments across various assets.
+- **Portfolio Allocation Pie Chart**: Get a quick snapshot of the distribution of your investments across various assets (hover for additional data).
-- **Dividend Analysis**:
+- **Dividend Analysis** (hover for additional data):
   - **Bar Chart**: Visualize overall yearly dividends with a breakdown showing contributions by Month.
   - **Scatter Plot**: Observe total dividends received each month.
   - **Line Graph**: Track the trend of total dividends over time.